Complementary Health Approaches

 Talk With Your Health Care Providers

-If you’re using or considering any complementary health approaches, tell your health care providers.
+If you’re using or considering any complementary health approaches, it’s a good idea to discuss them with your health care providers.
 They need a full picture of what you do to manage your health.
-Keeping them informed will help ensure that your health care is coordinated and safe.

 How Popular Are Complementary Health Approaches?

 Many Americans use complementary health approaches.
-The 2007 National Health Interview Survey, a nationwide government survey, found that 38 percent of U.S. adults reported using complementary health approaches in the previous year.
-The most common conditions for which people used complementary approaches were back, neck, and joint pain.
+The 2012 National Health Interview Survey, a nationwide Government survey, found that 33 percent of U.S. adults reported using complementary health approaches in the previous year.
+The survey also showed that the most common conditions for which adults used complementary approaches were back pain, neck pain, and joint pain or stiffness.

 NIH Research and Information on Complementary Health Approaches

 The lead agency at NIH for scientific research on complementary health approaches is the National Center for Complementary and Integrative Health (NCCIH).
 You can visit NCCIH’s Web site at www.nccih.nih.gov for an introduction to complementary health approaches, statistics on their use, and information on specific approaches and health conditions.